 - The timetable and procedure to follow.

-- How to choose who to make redundant.
+- How to decide which jobs are redundant.

 - Calculating statutory redundancy pay.